-Eminem’s Daughter, Hailie Jade, Stuns In A Form-Fitting Powder Blue Snowsuit
+Eminem's Daughter, Hailie Jade, Stuns In A Form-Fitting Powder Blue Snowsuit

 "Omg that's so freaking cute!!" gushed one awestruck user, emphasizing the compliment with a heart-eye face emoji.

-“In this incredible place you are even more beautiful,” raved a second.
+"In this incredible place you are even more beautiful,"a second follower raved.

-“You have an amazing sense of style!
+"You have an amazing sense of style!
 Everything you post is gorgeous!
-You should be a stylist,” proclaimed a third.
+You should be a stylist," proclaimed a third admirer.

-“Wow you look absolutely beautiful and really really really cute,” added a fourth, concluding the comment with a plethora of alternating snowflake symbols and heart emoji.
+"Wow you look absolutely beautiful and really really really cute," a fourth person gushed, concluding their message with a plethora of alternating snowflake symbols and heart emoji.

 Hailie had previously stunned fans after modeling a crop top and pajama bottoms by her Christmas tree, per The Inquisitr.